Mirza2018/Mirza2018/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web And App Developer and I am interested in developing new things which excite me a lot.
+I'm a passionate Full Stack Web Developer and I am interested in developing new things which excite me a lot.
 I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)

 - 📧 How to reach me **web.takib@gmail.com**
 - 📞 Contract Me *+8801707139055*